JessicaWon/saplatform/README.md

+This project need to be revised and core code will be moved permanently, so if you have any questions please feel free to ask me, my email address is 476556993@qq.com, thank you~
 # saplatform
 this project is a helpful platform to make all the system administrators work more efficiently
 #0308,add ldap tree-display organisation